neu-se/CS4530-Fall-2024/Assignments/project-plan.md

 Given that you will be up-to-speed on the StackOverflow codebase (and have been introduced to TypeScript, React, NodeJS, and testing frameworks), and that you will have a team of four, we expect that the feature that you propose will be at least as complex as the feature implemented in the individual assignments.

-Feel free to look at existing systems like [Stackoverlow](https://stackoverflow.com/) and similar for inspiration on new features to build.
+Feel free to look at existing systems like [Stackoverlow](https://stackoverflow.com/), [Quora](https://www.quora.com/), [reddit](https://www.reddit.com/) and similar stack exchange sites for inspiration on new features to build.
 Examples of features that students might propose include:
 * Add Session management for your project
 * Use Chakra UI Library for components and make your UI accessible